mementohub/guard-laravel/README.md

-# Our custom auth provider for Laravel
+# Our custom guard for Laravel